-Marriage Amnesty Day is a day of forgiveness, pardon, amnesty, for those that have been meaning to get married but a wedding, the burden of hosting a wedding, or just life in all it’s complexities has gotten in the way of you beginning your marriage.
+Marriage Amnesty Day is a day of forgiveness, pardon, amnesty, for those that have been meaning to get married but the thought of hosting a wedding gives them a scare.
+Marriage amnesty Day is one day where everyone can get married for free!

 We believe that marriage is important and valuable, and a wedding shouldn’t stand in between you and the most valuable union you could join, so for one day we’re pardoning everyone that has been meaning to get married, and I will marry you for free.

 K&A wanted to get married but planning their wedding was getting out of control, and it turned out that it wasn’t exactly how they wanted to enter into marriage.
-So, they have cancelled their September 24 Sydney wedding and asked me to donate it to other people that wanted to get married.
+So, they cancelled their wedding and asked me to donate it to other people that wanted to get married.
 I thought we could go one better and rescue everyone that wanted to get married by didn’t want to, or couldn’t hold, a wedding.
+We’re doing it again in 2018 because of similar circumstances.

 Here is a liberating message for people in love: you don’t need to hold a wedding to get married.
 In fact, a wedding is but a day, a marriage is for life.
 Or for the math-heads: marriage > wedding.